Looking for an off the beaten path day trip or weekend getaway in New England? Or planning a visit to Dartmouth College?

 It’s a tiny New England hamlet that’s perfect for both art and nature lovers, an oasis of sophistication in a pastoral setting.

-Best Things To Do In Hanover New Hampshire in 24 Hours
+Best Things To Do In Hanover New Hampshire In One Day

 Here’s my itinerary for how to spend one day in the pretty hamlet of Hanover.

 1. Breakfast at Lou’s Bakery